Personal, Social, Health and Economic

 As a part of your child’s education at William Hulme’s Grammar School, we promote personal wellbeing and development through a comprehensive Personal, Social, Health and Economic (PSHE) education programme.
 PSHE education is the curriculum subject that gives young people the knowledge, understanding, attitudes and practical skills to live safe, healthy, productive lives and meet their full potential.

-The curriculum is delivered one hour per fortnight by Form Tutors, covering a wide variety of topics, where British Values are embedded throughout.
+The curriculum is delivered for one hundred minutes per fortnight, covering a wide variety of topics, where British Values are embedded throughout.
 In the Sixth Form, students learn and reflect upon their personal learning styles – using metacognitive approaches to develop skills in having a visionary approach, applying appropriate effort, as well as putting into place the best systems and know how to appropriately practice skills.
-Assemblies, Form-time activities and guest speakers are linked to lesson topics to provide a holistic delivery.
+Assemblies, Form-time activities, Interventions and guest speakers are linked to lesson topics to provide a holistic delivery.

 Examples of content covered: